Michelle Hadley: ‘Dateline’–Wife Framed Hubby’s Ex In ‘Rape Fantasy’ Ads Scheme

 “I am dying for this kind of fantasy to come true.
 Pull me down, choke and bruise me, have your way with me.”

-On it’s face, it seemed real.
+On its face, it seemed real.
 Angela Diaz had police reports and documentation to prove it.
 The IP addresses had even indicated that Michelle Hadley was the one behind it all.

 The way everything was set in motion, Michelle Hadley was postured as the crazy ex.